 Wendy A. Beck has served on the Board and the Audit Committee since December 2020 and as a member and the Chair of the Nominating & Governance Committee since May 2021.
 Ms. Beck most recently served as Executive Vice President and Chief Financial Officer for Norwegian Cruise Line Holdings, Inc., from September 2010 until March 2018.
 Prior to that, Ms. Beck served as Executive Vice President and Chief Financial Officer of Domino's Pizza Inc. from 2008 until 2010, as Senior Vice President, Chief Financial Officer and Treasurer of Whataburger Restaurants, LP from 2004 until 2008 and as their Vice President and Chief Accounting Officer from 2001 through 2004, and as Vice President, Chief Financial Officer, and Treasurer of Checkers Drive-In Restaurants, Inc. from 2000 through 2001.
 Ms. Beck has served on the Board of Directors of Traeger, Inc., including on its Audit Committee and its Nominating and Corporate Governance Committee since July 2021, and on the Board of Directors of Hawaiian Holding, Inc., including on its Audit Committee since July 2022.
-Previously, Ms. Beck served on the Board of Directors and chaired the Audit Committee of At Home Group Inc. from September 2014 until July 2021, on the Board of Directors and the Compensation Committee of Bloomin' Brands from February 2018 until April 2022.
+Previously, Ms. Beck served on the Board of Directors and chaired the Audit Committee of At Home Group Inc. from September 2014 until July 2021, on the Board of Directors and the Audit Committee of SpartanNash Company from September 2010 until December 2013 and on the Board of Directors and the Compensation Committee of Bloomin' Brands from February 2018 until April 2022.
 She is a graduate of the University of South Florida with a Bachelor of Science in Accounting and is a Certified Public Accountant.